Northwest Florida Beaches International Airport: Airlines and destinations

 On January 18, 2018, Northwest Florida Beaches International Airport announced the beginning of American Airlines nonstop flights to Charlotte Douglas (CLT) and Dallas/Fort Worth (DFW), which commenced on June 7, 2018.
 There are two flights per day to both destinations operated by American Eagle regional carriers PSA Airlines and Mesa Airlines, respectively with regional jets.

+The airport had its two busiest years on record in 2021 and 2022, respectively.
+Airport officials peg the increases on the uptick in traffic caused by the 2020 COVID-19 pandemic.
+The airport processed nearly 1.6 million passengers in 2021, up from 1.35 million in 2019, and just over 1.5 million in 2021.